afsc-gap-products/data-requests/.github/ISSUE_TEMPLATE/data-product-request.md

 **Region** (GOA, AI, Bering Sea):

-**Research team making the request** (PI /requester name, and tag team members with GitHub accounts, or email address if requestor does not have a GitHub account):
+**Research team making the request** (PI /requester name, and tag team members with GitHub accounts, or email address if requestor does not have a GitHub account.
+Division is nice too.):